uyuni-project/uyuni-rfc/accepted/00000-ptf-repos-in-uyuni.md

 ## How to generate the Channels from the SCC Data

-The mapping of SCC repositories to Uyuni Channels is done via a prepared product tree file which contains the definitions for all products and its repositories.
+The mapping of SCC repositories to Uyuni Channels is done via a prepared product tree file which contains definitions for all products and their repositories.
 It enhances the information from SCC with values required for Uyuni.

 Such an entry is defined by 3 values: